 - promotion and recognition of voluntary initiatives;

-- working regionally for toxicity and volume reduction of packaging.
+- working nationally, regionally and locally for toxicity and volume reduction of products and packaging.

 Public Education and Technical Assistance

-Some ongoing DEC program efforts, which have led to the reduction of solid waste being produced and have contributed toward waste reduction goals, are:
+Ongoing DEC program efforts, which have reduced solid waste generation and have contributed to waste reduction goals, include:

-- providing technical assistance on waste reduction opportunities;
+- providing technical assistance on waste and toxicity reduction opportunities;

 - requiring all local planning units to include waste reduction initiatives in their local programs and detailing them in their comprehensive recycling analyses and local solid waste management plans;

-- encouraging municipalities to adopt quantity-based user fee disposal (pay per bag or pay per pound) programs which encourage individuals to dispose of less waste;
+- encouraging municipalities to adopt quantity-based user fee disposal programs such as Pay-As-You-Throw (PAYT) or pay per bag or pay per pound programs which encourage individuals to dispose of less waste through a financial incentive;

-- educating local officials and the public at workshops, conferences, meetings and presentations as to the steps they can take to prevent waste.
+- educating solid waste management and recycling officials, local government officials, businesses, manufacturers, and the public through workshops, seminars, webinars, conferences, meetings and presentations as to the steps they can take to prevent waste; and

 Waste Reduction Educational Materials